metrilyx/annolityx/README.md

 #### Annotating

-To submit an annotation make a POST request to the same endpoint as follows:
+To submit an annotation, make a POST request to the same endpoint as follows:

 **Request:**